jazzmutation/Bonjour-le-monde/README.md

 ## Known issues

 - During the Packer AMI build, I noticed on one ocassion the ruby rvm installer failed, this appears to be due to connectivity issues with the web site hosting rvm.
-If this occurs, rerun the make bake command.
+If this occurs, repeat the make bake command.
 Also I noticed that sometimes during the ruby gem installs, especially sinatra, there is a pause of a few minutes, I added a user notice when each gem is being installed indicating it may take a while.

+## Improvements

+- I think that during the application install step in the AMI build, I would add curl commands to download the sample application files from the github site, this would add the ability to dynamically bake in the latest published application code.

 I enjoyed this challange and I look forward to feedback from the recruitment team.